cutlerCLI/cutler/README.md

 </div>

 > [!NOTE]
-> Consider starring the project!
-It always keeps the energy high for creating new features, fixes and patches for the project.
+> Consider starring the repository to support the development of cutler!

 > [!WARNING]
 > Expect breaking changes before the v1 release.